genterist/openMRS-Security/Capstone/FINAL.md

 This vulnerability would allow attackers access to personal information, sensitive data and system functionabilities.
 The leakage of personal information will cause a financial loss to employee and patients of hospitals using openMRS system.
 As a consequence, the reputation of the hospital and openMRS team will also be heavily damaged.
 The hospital and the openMRS team may even face a charge or financial punishment to compensate the loss of patients and employees.

 ### Consequences
 The application may reveal system data, personal information or debugging information by raising exceptions or generating error messages.
-Leakage of sensitive data through an output stream or logging function can allow attackers to gain knowledge about the application and craft specialized attacks on the it.
+Leakage of sensitive data through an output stream or logging function can allow attackers to gain knowledge about the application and craft specialized attacks on the it [[3]](https://www.upguard.com/articles/top-20-owasp-vulnerabilities-and-how-to-fix-them).
 Once the attackers successfully take advantage of this vulnerability, they can get the username and password of users.
 After they log in as a user, they can do whatever they want, such as stealing personal information, or even breaking the system.

 ### Mitigation